Superman: Unifying Skeleton and Vision for Human Motion Perception and Generation: Visualization of Intermediate Features

 \section{Visualization of Intermediate Features}

-In this chapter, we "open the black box" of \textit{Superman} by visualizing the intermediate representations learned by its key components.
+We analyze \textit{Superman} by visualizing the intermediate representations learned by its key components.
 This provides qualitative evidence for the mechanisms of VSA sampling, MAFT attention, and the semantic structure of the learned codebook.